-After 5 years of operation, a Regenerative Thermal Oxidizer (RTO) originally designed for 95% Thermal Energy Recovery (TER) could easily slip to 93% TER.
-This might not sound like a big deal, but that decrease in TER actually equates to a 40% increase in natural gas consumption!
+After 5 years of operation, an RTO originally designed for 95% Thermal Energy Recover (TER) could easily slip to 93% TER.
+This might not sound like a big deal, but that decrease in TER actually equates to a 40% increase in natural gas consumption.
 Percentage points do accrue over the course of a year, so get to know the critical parameters to watch as your system ages.

 KNOW YOUR EMISSION LOADING - ESPECIALLY THE AMPLITUDE AND DURATION OF PEAKS

-The size of an oxidizer is almost always determined by the peak emission levels coming from an application, but it is the average emission loading that dictate operating costs.
-Estimates for future "worst case scenarios" are made in the design phase to ensure a system is not undersized.
-After a couple years of operation, examine your actual day-to-day production loading to make sure you are not operating an oxidizer designed to handle a theoretical peak loading which you would never reach.
+Especially the amplitude and duration of peaks.
+The size of an oxidizer is almost always determined by the peak emission levels coming from an application, but it is the average emission loading that dictates operating costs.
+Estimates for future “worst case scenarios” are made in the design phase to ensure a system is not undersized.
+After a couple years of operation, examine your actual day-to-day production loading to make sure you are not operating an oxidizer designed to handle a theoretical peak loading which you would in fact never reach.

 KNOW WHAT OXIDIZER SYSTEM WOULD BE SPECIFIED FOR YOUR PROCESS TODAY